anagnostop/gio-research/content/post/2022-05-15-icml2022-paper/index.md

 projects: []
 ---

-**May 15, 2022.** A paper by our group, led by Xi Zhang, has been accepted for presentation at the 39th International Conference on Machine Learning ([ICML 2022](https://icml.cc/Conferences/2022)), which will be held in Baltimore, MD, during July 17-23, 2022.
+**May 15, 2022.** A paper by our group, led by {{% mention "xi-zhang" %}}, has been accepted for presentation at the 39th International Conference on Machine Learning ([ICML 2022](https://icml.cc/Conferences/2022)), which will be held in Baltimore, MD, during July 17-23, 2022.

 <!--more-->